 When LifeLine opened its doors in 2002, a handful of passionate volunteers worked alongside staff to end the euthanasia of healthy and treatable dogs and cats in metro Atlanta shelters.
-Today, over 2,400 volunteers have committed to help LifeLine transform Atlanta into a no-kill community by 2016.
+Today, over 2,400 volunteers have committed to help LifeLine transform Atlanta into a no-kill community.

 Office and Administrative Assistance